BrunoRoemers/impactopia-website/src/pages/index.md

 title: Impactopia
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Connecting DAO's, cooperatives and collectives for a more sustainable and equitable future
 mainpitch:
   title: Why Kaldi
   description: >